nikolavp/approval/doc/source/javadoc/com/nikolavp/approval/reporters/Reporters.rst

    Creates a convenient gvim reporter.
 This one will use gvimdiff for difference detection and gvim for approving new files.
 The proper way to exit vim and not approve the new changes is with ":cq" - just have that in mind!

    :return: a reporter that uses vim under the hood

+imageMagick
+^^^^^^^^^^^

+.. java:method:: public static Reporter imageMagick()
+   :outertype: Reporters

+   A reporter that compares images.
+Currently this uses \ `imagemagick <http://www.imagemagick.org/script/binary-releases.php>`_\  for comparison.
+If you only want to view the new image on first approval and when there is a difference, then you better use the \ :java:ref:`fileLauncher()`\  reporter which will do this for you.

+   :return: the reporter that uses ImagemMagick for comparison